240th Rifle Division: Liberation of Kyiv

 On November 7 the Army was directed to advance toward Bila Tserkva and it covered 6-12km, although it was noted that 51st Corps was lagging, despite still facing no opposition.
 The next day it reached a line from Germanovka to Dolina to Zhukovtsy to Vitachev, covering 12km.
 However, the 4th Panzer Army was now gathering reserves, including the new 25th Panzer and the 2nd SS Panzer Divisions, and these began counterattacking the 3rd Guards Tank Army.
 The situation was complicated by the inability of 50th Corps to reach Fastiv to relieve the tank army for more decisive operations.
 By the end of November 9 the 51st Corps was fighting on the line Germanovka–Dolina–Cherniakhiv–Staika, and the next day was at the Makeevka–Mirovka–Cherniakhiv–Vitashev line.

 During the afternoon of November 10 Vatutin issued an order to shift the 40th Army's main efforts from the Bukryn bridgehead to the Cherniakhiv area.
 The Army commander, Lt.
 Gen. F. F. Zhmachenko, was ordered to unite the operations of his troops which had been transferred to the Kailov area from Bukryn and the forces operating on the left wing of 38th Army, which included 51st Corps.
 The 240th would remain in 40th Army for the duration, and by the beginning of December it would be part of 50th Corps, which was also transferred to this Army.
 On November 11 the lead elements of 1st Panzer Division began arriving in the Bila Tserkva area and the STAVKA directed Vatutin to go over to the defensive.
-On November 15 the division was recorded as being one of the stronger of 40th Army's rifle divisions with 6,640 personnel, armed with 61 82mm and 18 120mm mortars, 13 regimental and 17 divisional guns, the same three trophy 105mm howitzers, and nine 122mm howitzers.
+On November 15 the division was recorded as being one of the stronger of 40th Army's rifle divisions with 6,640 personnel, armed with 61 82 mm and 18 120 mm mortars, 13 regimental and 17 divisional guns, the same three trophy 105 mm howitzers, and nine 122 mm howitzers.